|

 Actress Violet Carson (Ena Sharples in Coronation Street) dies at home in Blackpool on 26th December, aged 85.
 Lyn Paul had worked with Violet Carson when she appeared in Coronation Street as a young girl.
 During the filming of one episode Lyn was reduced to tears by a scene centered on a row between Ena Sharples and Elsie Tanner (played by Pat Phoenix).
 Miss Carson, who took Lyn to her dressing room to wipe her eyes dry, forever remembered her as "the little girl who cried."

-Dennis Wilson (Beach Boys) drowns at Marina del Ray, California on 28th December.
+Dennis Wilson (The Beach Boys) drowns at Marina del Ray, California on 28th December, aged 39.

 |